k4j8/docker-compose-sort/README.md

 Opinionated sort for restructuring Docker Compose YAML sections to a standardized order.
 By default, output is written to stdout.

 positional arguments:
-  filepath       Path to file to format
+  filepath       Path to file to format, defaults to `compose.yaml` if not specified

 options:
   -h, --help     show this help message and exit